 Arguably Bora Bora’s most upmarket privately operated restaurant, it operates on the basis of exclusivity with seating limited to 25, truly gourmet french cuisine & an extensive wine list.

-The food is excellent blending an interesting & successful combination of taste sensations covering the full gambit of meat, poultry & seafood in a setting that offers the total dining experience.
-Dishes superbly executed & attention to detailed presentation lift the cuisine above the rest.
+The food can be excellent blending an interesting & successful combination of taste sensations covering the full gambit of meat, poultry & seafood in a setting that offers the total dining experience.
+Dishes usually superbly executed & attention to detailed presentation can lift the cuisine above the rest.
 Friendly, well trained staff knowledgeable about the dishes being served as well as an outstanding of the wine list make for an exceptional dining experience.
-An extremely high rate of client satisfaction – that says it all!
+A high rate of client satisfaction – that says it all!

-It’s a little difficult to find – around a kilometre south of the Teariimaevarua Sports Complex (Pago Pago) you’ll see a fading sign “Pearls – Best Price Guaranteed”.
+It’s a little difficult to find – around a kilometre south of the Teariimaevarua Sports Complex (Pago Pago) you’ll see the sign for Garrick Yrondi (painter, sculpter…..
 Turn left here & the restaurant is around 50m up the hillside on your right.
-Finding the restaurant will not be a problem in future as Chef Damien & his wife have bought a sensational site on the ridge overlooking Matira Beach & obtained a building permit to build what will add the best views to the best food – check when booking which site is operating/preferred to you.
+Finding the restaurant will not be a problem in future as Chef Damien & his wife have bought a sensational site on the ridge overlooking Matira Beach & developed a restaurant that will add the best views to the best food – check when booking which site is operating/preferred to you.

 Prices ranging from the ‘doable’ to the unbearable!
 Set dinners from $100-120; main courses a la carte from $35-60 (lobster $79).
 Open for dinner only – 6pm-11pm – Villa Mahana is closed on Sundays.
 Free transfers to & from the restaurant – contact restaurant in advance (40675063).